Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 You need:

-- Training that is understood (not just read)
+• Training that is understood, not just read

-- Leaders who model the new way
+• Leaders who model the new way of working

-- Support when things get frustrating
+• Support when it becomes frustrating

 On average, companies invest 85% of their budget in technology and 15% in change management.
+That ratio should be at least 50/50.

 Reason 3: Vague goals